-To post XML data to the server, you need to make an HTTP POST request, include the XML in the body of the request message and set the correct MIME type for the XML.
+To post XML data to the server, you need to make an HTTP POST request, include the XML in the body of the request message, and set the correct MIME type for the XML.
 The correct MIME type for XML is application/xml.
-In this post XML example, the Content-Type: application/xml request header specifies the media type of the resource as XML.
+In this post XML example, the Content-Type: application/xml request header specifies the resource's media type as XML.
 The Accept: application/xml request header tells the server that the client is expecting XML, and the Content-Type: application/xml response header indicates that the server returned XML.
 The C#/.NET code was automatically generated for the POST XML example.

 XML is an eXtensible Markup Language.
-It was designed as a language with a simple formal syntax, easy to create and manipulate documents by both programs and humans, with an emphasis on use on the Internet.
+It was designed to be a language with a simple formal syntax that makes it easy to create and manipulate documents by both programs and people, with an emphasis on the use in the Internet.
 XML is called extensible because it does not fix the markup used in documents: you can create markup according to the needs of a specific area, limited only by the syntax rules of the XML language.
-Physically, an XML document is made up of entities, each of which can refer to a different entity.
+Physically, an XML document comprises entities, each of which can refer to a different entity.
 Logically, an XML document consists of comments, declarations, elements, and processing instructions.
 All of this in the document is structured using XML markup.

 What is POST request?

 POST is one of the most commonly used HTTP methods.
-The POST request method is used to upload files and images to the server, submit web forms, or send any type of data to the server, including XML and JSON.
+The POST request method is used to upload files and images to the server, submit web forms, or send any data to the server, including XML and JSON.
 The post data is included in the body of the POST message.
-The POST message header fields must indicate the data type in the POST message.
-Content-Type: application/xml, for example for XML.
-The type and size of POST data are not limited.
+The POST request header fields indicate the data type in the POST message, for example, Content-Type: application/xml for XML.
+The type and size of POST data is not limited.

 To get an XML from the server, you need to send an HTTP GET request and include the Accept: application/xml header in your request.
 The Accept header tells the server that your client is expecting XML.
 Without this header, the server may return data in a different format.
-For example, if the server can process both XML and JSON on the same API endpoint, setting the Accept request header to application/xml will tell the server that the client is expecting XML and will provide the data in that format rather than JSON.
+For example, if the server can process both XML and JSON on the same API endpoint, setting the Accept request header to application/xml will tell the server that the client is expecting XML and the server will provide the data in XML rather than JSON format.